prg3/ovm_replication/README.md

 * ssh -p 10000 admin@sourceIp
 * ssh -p 10000 admin@destinationIp

+Tested on OVM 3.2.8

+arcfour encryption was used for performance.

 Note that above the job runs at 5am at system local time.